History of FC Dinamo București: European successes

-The 1980s
+Golden Years

 The 1981–82 UEFA Cup season brings some great wins for Dinamo.
 The red-whites meet Levski Sofia, team of Sirakov and Iskrenov (3–0 and 1–2).
-In the second round, a terrifying "double": Dinamo-Internazionale (with Bergoni, Bagni, Prohaska, Altobelli, Baresi, Oriali, Marini and Becallossi).
+In the second round, a terrifying "double": Dinamo-Internazionale (with Bergomi, Bagni, Prohaska, Altobelli, Baresi, Oriali, Marini and Beccalossi).
 At Milan, 1–1 (authors: Pasinato and Custov) and back home in Bucharest, 3–2 for the "dogs", in the extra time.
 Dinamo is eliminated by the Swedish team IFK Göteborg, which later ends up winning the trophy.

 The 10th national title will be obtained in 1982, when Dinamo also conquers the Cup after a 3–2 victory against Baia Mare.
 After a 5-year absence, Dinamo reappears in the European Champions Cup, meeting (and eliminating) Vaaleregen Oslo.
 In the next stage, Dinamo had to confront a difficult opponent: the team of Vizek and Nehoda, Dukla Prague.
 They win at home, with 2–0, obtaining the qualification at Prague: 1–2.
 Dinamo is eliminated by Aston Villa, club of Bremmer, Cowans, Withe, Shaw and Morley.
 The 11th title come one year later, in 1983.

 The 1983–1984 season began with the retirement of Cornel Dinu, winner of 6 national titles and 6 national cups, with 454 caps in the first league and 75 in the national team.
 Still the same year Dinamo wins the 12th title.

 The autumn of 1983–84 was going to represent a valuable step into the international arena.
 The "European Champions Cup campaign" started with the Finnish team, Kuusysi Lahti (1–0 and 3–0).
 The second round pushes Dinamo against the current champion, Hamburger SV – team of Stein, Kalz and Magath.
 At Bucharest, Augustin, Mulțescu and Orac score for 3–0.
 The thrilling second leg finishes 3–2 (goals Țălnar and Mulțescu).
 In order to accede in the semifinals of CCE, Dinamo had to defeat another top team: Dinamo Minsk, with Aleinikov, Zigmanatovici and Gurinovici.
 The first leg was 1–1 (Rednic equalizing in the 87th minute), and it was followed by a 1–0 victory at Bucharest (with Augustin scoring).
 Dinamo was the first Romanian team to reach the European Champions Cup semi-finals, where it met Liverpool.
 Dinamo lost 1–0 at Anfield in the first leg match where Graeme Souness had punched captain Lica Movila which had set up a tough match back in Romania.
 In the second-leg Bucharest lost 2–1 to Liverpool who went on to win the competition.